conradakunga/Blog/_posts/2025-09-02-getting-the-version-of-rabbitmq-connected-c-net.md

 ---
 layout: post
-title: Getting the Version of RabbitMQ Connected
+title: Getting the Version of RabbitMQ Connected in C# & .NET
 date: 2025-09-02 16:39:54 +0300
 categories:
     - C#